kevin1193/getrandompassword/CONTRIBUTING.md

-# Contributing to Free Password Generator
+# Contributing to Random Password Generator

-Thank you for your interest in contributing to our Free Password Generator!
+Thank you for your interest in contributing to our Random Password Generator!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct